cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 - The problem is that when running native apps directly in a computer, you don't run them in JavaScript.
 You run them in native executables.
 - So, they created a native runtime inside the browser called WebAssembly.
 - The premise here is you can write your app in whatever you want go Ruby rust C anything that compiles down to WebAssembly.
 Then a `wasm` file is published to the web server, and then the client downloads that file and execute it (there is still some JavaScript involved to bootstrap it).
-- It give rich native applications with high performance and interactivity running right there in the browser, similar to how Java Applets were doing in the 90's.
+- It gives rich native applications with high performance and interactivity running right there in the browser, similar to how Java Applets were doing in the 90's.
 - If you got a team that wants to do stuff in Rust or C, or you need better performance.

 ## Blockchain & Decentralization (2020 to present)